-- 4.19 Digital inclusion: The Service Provider will be expected to support Service Users to make links to programmes and initiatives set up to increase digital inclusion in Cornwall, in accordance with the Digital Inclusion Strategy described above.
-The national essential digital skills framework defines the digital skills adults need to safely benefit from, participate in and contribute to the digital world. - 4.20 The Service Provider will support Service Users where appropriate to make best use of technological solutions to empower independence.
-This will include but is not limited to consideration of access to apps and online platforms that support independent living and self-management of health and wellbeing. - 4.21 Self-managing health and wellbeing: Staff members will receive training on offering practical support to Service Users to attain a healthier lifestyle and to self-manage their health and wellbeing, including during a crisis.
-This will include but is not limited to training on Making Every Contact Count, Connect 5, Mental Health First Aid and Suicide First Aid (including Applied Suicide Intervention Skills Training) delivered by Healthy Cornwall. - 4.22 Where applicable, the Service Provider will ensure that the Service User is encouraged to access specialist physical and mental health services and supported during any periods of fluctuation of their physical or mental health needs and will work with professionals to agree and deliver the person's support where appropriate. - 4.23 The Service Provider will support people to identify changes to their lifestyle that could impact on their health and wellbeing, utilising the Five Ways to Wellbeing principles, and to learn how to self-manage, including but not limited to preventing a fall and/or staying physically active and/or mentally stimulated.
-The Service Provider will deliver low level practical support with necessities including ensuring that nutritional and hydration needs can be met, and heating and other utilities are functioning as appropriate. - 4.24 Protection, health and safety: There will be a commitment to safeguarding the welfare of adults and children and to working in partnership to protect vulnerable groups from abuse.
+- essential digital skills framework8 defines the digital skills adults need to safely benefit from, participate in and contribute to the digital world. - 4.17 The Service Provider will support Service Users where appropriate to make best use of technological solutions to empower independence.
+This will include but is not limited to consideration of access to apps and online platforms that support independent living and self-management of health and wellbeing. - 4.18 Self-managing health and wellbeing: Staff members will receive training on offering practical support to Service Users to attain a healthier lifestyle and to self-manage their health and wellbeing, including during a crisis.
+This will include but is not limited to training on Making Every Contact Count, Connect 5, Mental Health First Aid and Suicide First Aid (including Applied Suicide Intervention Skills Training) delivered by Healthy Cornwall. - 4.19 Where applicable, the Service Provider will ensure that the Service User is encouraged to access specialist physical and mental health services and supported during any periods of fluctuation of their physical or mental health needs and will work with professionals to agree and deliver the person's support where appropriate. - 4.20 The Service Provider will support the Service User to access appropriate general healthcare provision, including but not limited to registration with a General Practitioner and Dentist. - 4.21 The Service Provider will support people to identify changes to their lifestyle that could impact on their health and wellbeing, utilising the Five Ways to Wellbeing principles, and to learn how to self-manage, including but not limited to preventing a fall and/or staying physically active and/or mentally stimulated.
+The Service Provider will deliver low level practical support with necessities including ensuring that nutritional and hydration needs can be met, and heating and other utilities are functioning as appropriate. - 4.22 Protection, health and safety: There will be a commitment to safeguarding the welfare of adults and children and to working in partnership to protect vulnerable groups from abuse.
 There will be policies and procedures for safeguarding and protecting adults and children that are in accordance with current legislation and are reviewed annually.
 Staff members will have received appropriate training in relation to safeguarding children and adults, confidentiality and professional boundaries.
 All relevant Staff delivering the service must have an enhanced Disclosure and Barring Service check that is renewed every three years.
-The Service Provider will participate in multi-agency case reviews as appropriate and utilise developing safeguarding processes as appropriate including but not limited to the High Risk Behaviour policy. - 4.25 Where applicable, the Service Provider will work with people accessing the Service to support them to appropriately reduce their response to financially harmful activities, including but not limited to mass mailing scams or romance scams.
+The Service Provider will participate in multi-agency case reviews as appropriate and utilise developing safeguarding processes including but not limited to the High Risk Behaviour policy. - 4.23 Where applicable, the Service Provider will work with people accessing the Service to support them to appropriately reduce their response to financially harmful activities, including but not limited to mass mailing scams or romance scams.
 This will include but is not limited to establishing links with Trading Standards and the Police as appropriate.

-&lt;sup>7 Department of Education (2018) Essential digital skills framework.
+8 Department of Education (2018) Essential digital skills framework.